wc-guide/wc-guide-pwa/readme.md

 ## Translations
 The WC-Guide is currently available in English, German, French and Italian.

-If you want to make a contribution and translate the website in your own language, you'll find the relevant files in the source under [/src/content/lang]( https://github.com/wc-guide/wc-guide-pwa/tree/master/src/content/lang)
+If you want to make a contribution and translate the website in your own language, you'll find the relevant files in the source under [/src/content/lang]( https://github.com/wc-guide/wc-guide-pwa/tree/master/src/content/lang).
+Thank you!

 ## Backend
 The app has several connections to the wc-guide.com Backend and to mapBox.
 They are all defined inside the [settings.js](https://github.com/wc-guide/wc-guide-pwa/blob/master/src/app/vendor/settings.js) (`const api`, `const mapBoxSettings`).